marttiku/node-red-contrib-thermia-genesis/README.md

 ## Configuration

-Input your credentials for https://www.online-genesis.thermia.se/ in node configuration screen.
+Enter your credentials for https://www.online-genesis.thermia.se/ in node configuration screen.
 It would be a good practice to create a sepearate user for the component.

+If you have severeal pumps

 ## Inputs